We are able to provide therapy in a place and time that is most suitable for you and your needs, including home visits.

 Global aphasia is a severe form and occurs when the brain has had extensive damage.
 People with global aphasia will often have both expressive and receptive dysphasia and have difficulty in producing and comprehending speech.

 The most common cause of receptive aphasia is a stroke.
-A stroke happens after a lack of oxygen to the brain and is caused by a blood clot or bleeding in the brain.
+A stroke happens after a lack of oxygen to the brain and is caused by a bleed or a blood clot in the brain.
 Receptive dysphasia can also be caused by trauma to the brain; this can be through injury, tumour haemorrhage or hematoma.
 Severity depends upon the extent of injury to the brain and the amount of time the brain has been subjected to lack of oxygen.
 Damage is usually sustained in the left side of the brain.

 Diagnosis of receptive dysphasia will be through a team of medical professionals, and will include a speech and language therapist.
 Diagnosing a patient will take many different aspects into consideration and will be done soon after initial assessments have been done in hospital.
 The speech and language therapist will play a key role in assessing and diagnosing a patient with receptive dysphasia.